Katastrophe831/ReactiveEntity/README.md

 # Field Change Event Handling

-There are events to handle 'beforeChange' and 'afterChange' of field values.
+There are events to which you can intercept when working with setting values.

+### Event Listeners

+* onBeforeChange
+* onAfterChange
+* onFieldReadonly
+* onFieldRequired
+* onFieldHidden

 ### Before Change